ncredinburgh/JavaForSmallTeams/specifics/700_beware_casts_and_generics_warnings.md

 }
 ```

-#### Poor design
+#### Poor Design

-Sometimes removing a cast or fixing a warning is non trivial.
+Sometimes, removing a cast or fixing a warning is non-trivial.
 We have bumped into issue two - poor design.

-For example
+For example:

 ```java
 List<Widget> widgets = getWidgets();